leebehrens/linux-notes/docs/_notes/date-time-formatting.md

 3. Update available locales
     ```shell
-    $ sudo nano /etc/locale.gen
+    $ sudo micro /etc/locale.gen
     ```

 <!--
 4. Uncomment (remove the leading #) from the line `en_IL UTF-8` and save.
 -->
-4. At the end of the file add this line
+4. At the end of the file add this line.
     ```
     io_001 UTF-8
     ```

-5. Regenerate locales
+5. Regenerate locales.
     ```shell
     $ sudo locale-gen
     ```

 ## KDE time formatting

-1. Press the `Super Key` and type `format` and select `Formats`
+1. Press the `Super Key` and type `format` and select `Formats`.

-2. Check Detailed Settings
+2. Check Detailed Settings.

-3. Change Time to World (io_001) <!-- Israel - English (en_IL) -->
+3. Change Time to World (io_001). <!-- Israel - English (en_IL) -->

-4. Click Apply
+4. Click Apply.

 ## KDE lock screen date formatting

-{{site.callout_note}} This one is likely to revert when a new system or KDE release is installed via apt.
+{{site.callout_note}} This is likely to revert when a new system or KDE release is installed via apt.

-1. Edit the lockscreen theme file
+1. Edit the lockscreen theme file.
     ```shell
     $ cd /usr/share/plasma/look-and-feel/org.kde.breeze.desktop/contents/components
-    $ sudo nano Clock.qml
+    $ sudo micro Clock.qml
     ```

 2. Find the line containing "formatDate"